 Car parking provision can be provided in a variety of ways and can help create attractive and safe streets.
 Positive consideration will be given to innovative design solutions that deliver parking requirements safely and in the context of well-designed layouts.

-Table 1: Minimum Parking Standards for Residential Uses